 SS: The route consisted of a 6.25km loop, which I ran 9 and 1/4 times.
 Brentwood is such a beautiful and scenic estate and I definitely got in all the best bits on both road and trail.

 BCE: What was the best part of the experience for you?

-I wanted to raise some funds for the Soup initiative that some amazing Brettenwood families were supporting so I told some of my neighbours and friends on the Estate about the race.
+I wanted to raise some funds for the Soup initiative that some amazing Brettenwood families were supporting so I told some of my neighbors and friends on the Estate about the race.
 The donations were fantastic and the support on the day was next level.
-My wife and 2 girls set-up an aid station and hearing their little voices “I hear daddy, he’s coming he’s coming” was such a huge boost for me each lap.
+My wife and 2 girls set up an aid station and hearing their little voices “I hear daddy, he’s coming he’s coming” was such a huge boost for me each lap.